Windsor half marathon

 “Many of our runners come from the local area and it means something to them when they can see first-hand, in the place they live, what the race can give back to incredible causes and projects on their doorstep.”

-Preparations are already underway for the 2018 event on 30 September, and by entering the Windsor Half Marathon you will be supporting the work of The Prince Philip Trust Fund to help more good causes across the Royal Borough of Windsor and Maidenhead.
+Preparations are now already underway for the 2019 event and by entering the Windsor Half Marathon you will be supporting the work of The Prince Philip Trust Fund to help more good causes across the Royal Borough of Windsor and Maidenhead.
 Details of how to enter can be found here.